 Song: A favorite Alleluia song

 Leader: It’s time to say goodbye to our friend, the alleluia, to let it rest for a while, so that it will return to us at Easter full of enthusiasm to remind us again who we really are: loved children of God.

 Prayer: Lord God, our creator, as we bury this sign of heaven’s song, help us to turn ourselves to living a good Lent.
 Help us to give up things that stand between us and your love, and walk with Jesus on the road that leads us closer to you.
 We give up our alleluia only for a while so that we may make a more beautiful music in our heart and life when we sing it again at Easter.
 Amen.

 Leader: You are now invited to say your own good-bye to the alleluia, if you wish.

 Prayer: Lord, we have given up for a time the song of heaven so that we may prepare our hearts and minds to be ready for heaven.
 Help us, in Jesus, to die to selfish habits that keep us from you and to live more fully your peace and joy.
 Help us to be renewed in your Spirit as we live this Lend.
 Amen.

 Sharon Ely Pearson is an editor and the Christian Formation Specialist for Church Publishing Incorporated (CPI).
 She is the author/editor of several books, most recently The Episcopal Christian Educator’s Handbook and Signed, Sealed, Delivered: Theologies of Confirmation for the 21st Century.
-When not traveling for work or pleasure, she enjoys tossing tennis balls to her year old black lab, Chobe.

 Did you enjoy this article?
 Consider subscribing to Building Faith and get every new post by email.
 It’s free and always will be.
 Subscribe to Building Faith.